peterkaminski/pixie/README.md

 This command analyzes the image `example.jpg` with the prompt "Consider this image.
 Print applicable keywords and a short description." and a maximum of 500 tokens for the output.

+You can leave off the `-p` and `-t` arguments, and sensible defaults will be used.

 ## Output

 The script will output: